 Linocut tools demo

 Videoing myself carving isn't the easiest thing to do.
 My carving skills seem to go a bit haywire under the one-take pressure!
-I thought that actually seeing the tools being used, rather than my opinion, would be useful.
+I thought seeing the tools being used, rather than my opinion, would be useful.

 Note.
 I was carving the traditional lino on a cold day.
 The tools will carve the lino more easily if it is slightly warmed.